wilfauzy/boo/README.md

 # Development 💻
 The easiest way to start developing this theme in seconds is using the included docker-compose.yml file to launch your development environment:

-1. Fork this repository and clone it on your local machine
+1. Fork this repository and clone it on your local machine.
-2. Make sure *Docker Desktop* is running and in the project directory run `docker-compose pull && docker-compose up -d`
+2. Make sure *Docker Desktop* is running and in the project directory run `docker-compose pull && docker-compose up -d`.
-3. Open `http://localhost` on your web browser and start developing
+3. Open `http://localhost` on your web browser and start developing.

 # Bug reports 🐞
 Found a bug?
 No problem, [click here](https://github.com/PoeticThemes/boo/issues/new) to report it.